d11wtq/skittle/README.md

   }

   meet() {
-    echolog "Compiling (may take some time)"
+    log "Compiling (may take some time)"
     make
   }
 }